Photo by Flickr, CC by 2.0

 Sir Alex Ferguson’s side, containing legends such as Roy Keane, Ryan Giggs, Paul Scholes, and Ruud van Nistelrooy, then made the score look more convincing than it maybe should have, with the Dutch striker scoring from the penalty spot and ending the contest a short time after.

-Nevertheless, it was a day that will be remembered fondly by Millwall fans and neutrals, and also saw the youngest ever player to play in an FA Cup final when Curtis Weston replaced Dennis Wise with a minute of the game left to play.
+Nevertheless, it was a day that will be remembered fondly by Millwall fans and neutrals, and also saw the youngest-ever player to play in an FA Cup final when Curtis Weston replaced Dennis Wise with a minute of the game left to play.
 Despite the disappointing end to the campaign, it was a fantastic run from a brace Millwall side that saw them catapulted onto the European stage and earned the respect and recognition of fans and clubs across the UK.